Skip to Content

 You don’t have to be a geologist to find fossils, but it helps to be able to identify sedimentary rocks.
 Fossils occur primarily in these rocks because the geological processes that create them offer the most favorable fossil formation conditions.

 TIP: When looking for fossils, you can easily get lost and have trouble finding your way home.
-That’s why it’s a good idea to always have a portable GPS with you.
+That’s why it’s a good idea always to have a portable GPS with you.
 Check out the best portable GPSs for rockhounding in the article below:

 Best GPS For Rockhounding: 3 Best GPSes of the Year 2021